szilard/benchm-databases/README.md

 All tests have been performed on a 8-core box running Ubuntu 14.04 and with plenty of RAM (64GB) for the tasks.
 All queries have been run 2 times and the second time was recorded (warm run).
-In this case various caching mechanisms come into play and data is already in RAM, therefore the disks do not play a role.
+In this case various caching mechanisms come into play and data is already in RAM, therefore the disks (standard or SSD) do not play a role.

 While I'm a great fan of reproducibility, in this benchmark I'm more interested in orders of magnitude and not strict precision and exact reproducibility.
-With some more work one can create install and test scripts and run them on a specific EC2 instance.
+With some more work one can create install and test scripts and run them on a specific EC2 instance for complete reproducibility.

 The software tools have been installed using standard instructions with no tuning (with a few exceptions as noted).

-The following runinng times have been measured:
+The following running times have been measured:

 1. For R/Python data has been read from csv file and then aggregates/joins happen in memory.
 2. For MySQL/Postgres and the analytical databases, the data has to be loaded first into the database, and only then can one run queries.
-3. For the Hadoop-based systems the data has to be copied into HDFS (much-much faster than loading it to a database) or optionally it can be transformed into a columnar format (such as parquet).
+3. For the Hadoop-based systems the data has to be copied into HDFS (much faster than loading it to a database); optionally it can be transformed into a columnar format (such as parquet).
 Queries can run readily.

 #### Limitations

 This is far from a comprehensive benchmark.
-It is my attempt to *quickly* get an idea of the order of magnitude of runtime for aggregations and joins on datasets of sizes of interest to *me* at the moment.
+It is my attempt to *quickly* get an idea of the order of magnitude of running times for aggregations and joins on datasets of sizes of interest to *me* at the moment.

 The results are expected to vary with hardware, tuning, and even more with dataset size, dataset structure, or the number nodes for the scale-out systems etc. (Perhaps the strongest